 You are in for exciting times on the Barton stage, both in front of the lights and behind the scenes.
-Develop a broad and rich knowledge of the theatre by studying acting, directing, dramatic literature, history, technology and design.
-Learn and create in a diverse environment as you integrate your talent with the knowledge and skills you gain here.
-Barton’s theatre instructors and staff members possess a great depth of professional experience and seek to help you meet your individual educational goals in a friendly and personable way.
+Barton Theatre is committed to the development of new and re-imagined theatrical works.
+Advance in a broad and rich knowledge of the theatre by studying acting, directing, dramatic literature, history, technology and design.

-AA Degree in Theatre: Theatre is beneficial for everyone.
-While not everyone who studies theatre desires to dedicate their lives to the art, the skills acquired while studying theatre can be advantageous to many areas of your personal and professional life.
+Theatre is beneficial for everyone.
+While not everyone who studies theatre desires to dedicate their lives to art, the skills acquired while studying theatre can be advantageous to many areas of your personal and professional life.

 - Oral Communication Skills - Acting onstage teaches you how to be comfortable speaking in front of large audiences.
 Working as part of a technical crew enhances your ability to communicate your ideas effectively to the team.

 - Creative Problem-Solving Abilities - Acting, directing, and technical theatre work are excellent ways to learn how to think on your feet, identify problems, evaluate a range of possible solutions, and problem solve using the tools available.

 - Time-Management Skills - Theatre teaches you to use your time effectively.
 Juggling classes, rehearsal time and independent work forces the theatre student to organize her/his time in order to maximize productivity.